 Rubies.
 Emeralds.
 Diamonds.
 Amethysts.
 Gold.
 Silver.
 Here at Falcon Stones, we're all about jewelry, from the stones that make it sparkle to the precious metals that make it wearable.
 We know the science behind the formation of the materials that become jewelry and the artistry that takes these raw materials and makes them beautiful when you put them around your neck and look at yourself in the mirror.
 If you've ever wondered about jewelry - how it's made, where it comes from, where to buy it, which is most valuable, how to care for it, and more - you've come to the right place.
 We at Falcon Stones are the jewelry experts.
-Let us share our knowledge with you so you can find the perfect piece for yourself or someone special.Falconstones.com is brought to you by Palermo Village Dental, call the office at 1 905 815 8888 to make a dental appointment.
+Let us share our knowledge with you so you can find the perfect piece for yourself or someone special.Falconstones.com is brought to you by Vitresetudiants.ca for a free quote on a professional cleaning.

 The average person has some jewelry, but they rarely have any idea where it came from.
 Did you know that diamonds are a form of carbon, like the graphite in your pencil?
 Or that rubies and sapphires are made of the same mineral - aluminum oxide?
 Or that precious stones can be made in factories?
 Or that if you cut a stone at the wrong angle it won't sparkle?
 These are the things you can learn on our website, so delve into our store of information and learn a thing or two about the items in your jewelry box.

 Most stones are mined by large companies who make it their mission to have a monopoly on the sale of diamonds.
 But for some types of stones and precious metals, you can actually dig some up yourself if you go to the right place.
 If you visit the Australian town of Coober Pedy, for instance, you can buy a license to dig for opals, which are mineraloid silicates that come in a variety of colors and patterns.
 Not all gemstones end up being cut - some can make great display pieces at museums.